doroved/mid/README.md

 ## Linux

-- `machine-id`: A machine identifier (ID) that is used to uniquely identify a computer on Linux systems.
+- [machine-id](https://man7.org/linux/man-pages/man5/machine-id.5.html): A machine identifier (ID) that is used to uniquely identify a computer on Linux systems.

 > **Unfortunately this parameter is subject to user modification and no reliable solution for Linux has been found yet.**